stlab/better-code/better-code/src/chapter-2-contracts.md

 something, that's usually a good indicator that there's an abstraction waiting to be discovered.

-In fact, creating a component directly creates the opportunity for an additional use site: in testing.
+In fact, creating a component creates an immediate opportunity for the code to be reused in tests.
 The more code you test separately, the better it is for correctness.
 The more you can use understandable abstractions, the simpler and clearer the use sites become, which is better for correctness.
 Abstraction and correctness support one